 HOME • CV • RESEARCH • PEOPLE

-The University of Texas at El Paso (UTEP) is recruiting Ph.D. students to work on a recently funded 'Critical Zone Thematic Cluster' grant to study carbon fluxes, ecohydrology, and nutrient availability in the carbonate-dominated soils of dryland ecosystems.
+I have a spot on our 'Critical Zone Thematic Cluster' grant to study carbon fluxes, ecohydrology, and nutrient availability in the carbonate-dominated soils of dryland ecosystems.
 The critical zone is the surface layer of the Earth from the top of the canopy to the groundwater that supports human life.
+See our project website here.
 This NSF-funded project is collaborative, interdisciplinary, and focuses on field-based investigations in Texas, New Mexico, and Idaho.
 PhD students will have an opportunity to work as part of an integrated scientific team of faculty at UTEP and other collaborative institutions, and foster connections within the scientific community centered around critical zone science.

 For this work, potential students should apply to the Ecology and Evolutionary Biology Ph.D. program or possibly the Environmental Science and Engineering program at UTEP.
 If you contact me, I can help you determine which program makes the most sense for you.
 Please contact me if you are interested: ajdarrouzetnardi@utep.edu